filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/storage-power-actor/index.md

 func MinerRawPower(params MinerRawPowerParams) MinerRawPowerParams {}
 ```

-Return the raw power claimed by the specified miner, and whether the miner has more than the consensus minimum amount of storage active.
+Return the raw power claimed by the specified miner and whether the miner has more than the minimum amount of active storage.

 `uint` MinerRawPowerMethodNum = 3753401894.